HinaKhan94/motu-books/README.md

 When working Hand in Hand with Motubooks, parents can influence their child’s future for the best by choosing the right and playful books for their Children.

 ## Strategy
-The idea is to make a fully fucntioning audio books library for parents and kids to choose from keeping the design very simple, friendly and creative.
+The idea is to make a fully fucntioning audio books library for parents and kids to choose from, keeping the design very simple, friendly and creative.

 ## Scope

-The overall scope of the project is to give imporatnce tf books (especially audio books) and the value they bring into one's lifestyle and in particular how books help in shaping the personality and future of kids. like mentioned above, it also caters to parents who want to play an active role in their kids upbringing, making the whole process not boring.
+The overall scope of the project is to give importance to books (especially audio books) and the value they bring into one's lifestyle and in particular how books help in shaping the personality and future of kids.
+Like mentioned above, it also caters to parents who want to play an active role in their kids upbringing, making the whole process not boring.
 Reading a book can be boring for some but listening to it when different sounds is quite an interesting thing to do.

 ## Structure

 The website has a single scrolling page with different sections to navigate through.
-The structure features a fixed navigation bar and when clicked it takes the user to the desired section.
+The structure features a fixed navigation bar and when clicked, it takes the user to the desired section.

 ## Website Sections
 - Home/Landing page: Takes it to the hero image with a cover text of what the site is all about.